-Risk Summary
+Pregnancy Risk Summary

 Prolonged use of opioid analgesics during pregnancy can cause neonatal opioid withdrawal syndrome [see Warnings and Precautions (5.3)].
 There are no available data with Pentazocine and Naloxone Tablets in pregnant women to inform a drug-associated risk for major birth defects and miscarriage.
 In animal reproduction studies, pentazocine administered subcutaneously to pregnant hamsters during the early gestational period produced neural tube defects (i.e., exencephaly and cranioschisis) at 2.6 times the maximum daily dose (MDD).
-In pregnant rats administered pentazocine:naloxone during organogenesis, there were increased incidences of resorptions and extra ribs at 0.2 times the MDD.
+In pregnant rats administered pentazocine:naloxone during organogenesis, unere were increased incidences of resorptions and extra ribs at 0.2 times the MDD.
 There was no evidence of malformations in rats or rabbits [see Data].
 Based on animal data, advise pregnant women of the potential risk to a fetus.
 The estimated background risk of major birth defects and miscarriage for the indicated population is unknown.
 All pregnancies have a background risk of birth defect, loss, or other adverse outcomes.
-In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2-4% and 15-20%, respectively.
+In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2-4% and 15-20%, respectively. there were increased incidences of resorptions and extra ribs at 0.2 times the MDD.
+There was no evidence

+Clinical Considerations

+Fetal/Neonatal Adverse Reactions

 Prolonged use of opioid analgesics during pregnancy for medical or nonmedical purposes can result in physical dependence in the neonate and neonatal opioid withdrawal syndrome shortly after birth.